alumnx-ai-labs/chatbot-002/README.md

 ---

-## 🎮 Step 7: Use the Chatbot
+## 🎮 Step 8: Use the Chatbot

-### 7.1: Configure the Chatbot
+### 8.1: Initialize the Chatbot

-1. In the sidebar (left side), enter your Google Gemini API key
+1. The app will automatically load your API key from the `.env` file
+2. You should see "✅ API Key loaded from .env file" in the sidebar
-2. Click the **"Initialize Chatbot"** button
+3. Click the **"Initialize Chatbot"** button in the sidebar
-3. Wait for the success message: "✅ Chatbot initialized successfully!"
+4. Wait for the success message: "✅ Chatbot initialized successfully!"

+**Troubleshooting:**
+- If you see "❌ API Key not found!", make sure your `.env` file is in the project root directory
+- If initialization fails, check that your API key is correct in the `.env` file
+- Restart the Streamlit app after making changes to `.env`

-### 7.2: Start Chatting
+### 8.2: Start Chatting

 Type a message in the input box at the bottom, such as:
 - "Show me Indian restaurants"
 - "Tell me about Spice Palace"
 - "Can I book a table for 4 at Pizza Bella on 2024-11-15?"

+### 8.3: Enjoy the Dark Theme!

+The UI features:
+- **Black background** for reduced eye strain
+- **Colored message bubbles** with white text for better readability
+- **Blue bubbles** for your messages
+- **Green bubbles** for bot responses
+- **Theme stays consistent** regardless of system light/dark mode

 ---